-I pitched it.
-And when the rejection letters started streaming in, I went back to editing mode.
+So I went back to editing mode.
 I cut out paragraphs, wrote more, and pitched again.

 I didn’t tell anyone about it first, I just kept quiet and watched the numbers.

 Within the first hour of publication, the story received 1000 views and 60 Facebook likes.
 Pretty good.
 I was pleased.
-I started sharing it with my friends, especially those who played a huge part in my journey in Melbourne.
+I started sharing it with my friends, especially friends who played a huge part in my journey in Melbourne.

-And then it blew up the Facebook sphere.
+And then it blew up on Facebook.

 People were sharing it left, right and centre, both friends and strangers.
 Friends would come up to me in person and tell me they read it and liked it.